Rugby league in England: Super League

 Super League is the top league for the game in Europe; eleven of the twelve teams are based in England.
 It is the only full-time professional rugby league competition operating in the Northern Hemisphere.
 The French team Paris Saint-Germain competed in the first Super League season but folded in 1999.
 French presence was re-established in 2006 when Catalans Dragons were admitted to Super League.
 In 2009, Super League added Celtic Crusaders from Wales, which renamed themselves Crusaders Rugby League after that season; that team effectively folded after the 2011 season.
 The winner of the league is awarded the League Leaders' Shield whilst the overall winner of Super League is determined by play-offs and a grand final.

 The winner of the Super League plays the winner of the Australian NRL competition in the World Club Challenge.

+Attendances

+The Super League clubs with an average home attendance of at least 10,000 in 2025: